 Since 1 January 2021, the United Kingdom (UK) has the status of a third country from the perspective of the European Union.
-This means that the movement of goods and thus the dispatch of parcels between the EU and the UK is now subject to customs supervision.
+This means that the movement of goods and thus the dispatch of parcels between the EU and the UK is subject to customs supervision from this date.
 Customs formalities are therefore required, but no customs duties will be levied on goods of EU origin.

 Hence, only shipments for which the shipper provides the full parcel and customs data will be processed.
-For more information, please refer to this document.
+For more information, please see the following pages.

-The Republic of Ireland remains a member of the EU and Northern Ireland remains in the customs union (more information about Northern Ireland on p.
-5).
+The Republic of Ireland remains a member of the EU and Northern Ireland remains in the customs union.
 For shipping to both parts of Ireland, no customs formalities will be required.